RHIT-CSSE/csse332/docs/zz_project.md

  */
 ```
 Your job is to answer the following questions:
-1. Where should piece of code go in your code?
+1. Where should this piece of code go in your code?
 1. What is the return type of `proc_mkdir`?
-And where do I declared the variable that will hold that
+And where do I declare the variable that will hold that
    entry?
 1. What should you do if the creation of the entry fails? (_hint_: Recall that if have allocated
    anything, it must be free appropriately!)
-1. Finally, when should be cleanup and remove out entry?
+1. Finally, when should we cleanup and remove our entry?

 Note that the final question is very important.
 If you fail to cleanup after yourself (i.e., remove
 your created directory when needed, you won't be able to insert your module again).
 So go back to